Inca Jungle Machu Picchu: prices, tours and all sports

 Can you imagine arriving at Machu Picchu doing various sports along the way?
-The Inca Jungle is a very popular tour in Cusco (Peru) by which you can reach Machu Picchu by cycling, boating, trekking, zip line and even relaxing in a thermal bath before visiting the Wonder of the World.
+The Inca Jungle is a very popular tour in Cusco (Peru) through which you can reach Machu Picchu by cycling, canoeing, trekking, zip line and even relaxing in a thermal bath before visiting the Wonder of the World.

 - Inca Jungle: the adventure tour to Machu Picchu

 - What is the Inca Jungle to Machu Picchu?